-As a parent and as a teacher, I quickly learned that asking good questions was far more valuable and saved me much embarrassment before I simply reacted to what was happening.
+As a parent and teacher, I quickly learned that asking good questions was far more valuable and saved me much embarrassment before reacting to what was happening.
 Over time I have come to enjoy asking questions and saving my thoughts and responses for later, or not at all frequently.
-As a parent, you are a leader of your family and leaders ask questions before they simply blurt out replies–Good Leaders that is.
+As a parent, you are a leader of your family, and leaders ask questions before they blurt out replies–Good Leaders, that is.

-You well know that often with kids, if you don’t ask a question, you certainly won’t get volunteer information.
-So the first point I want to make is that you must ask a question if you expect any type of answer.
-You might say, but I ask questions and only get short very unhelpful answers.
-The art of asking good questions is something that educators work on their entire career.
+You will know that often with kids if you don’t ask a question, you certainly won’t get volunteer information.
+So the first point I want to make is that you must ask a question if you expect any answer.
+You might say, but I ask questions and only get short, very unhelpful answers.
+The art of asking good questions is something that educators work on their entire careers.
 They develop the ability to construct their questions to elicit responses that they are after.
-Asking them in such a way that the child has to give you some detail.
+You are asking them so that the child has to give you some detail.

-It might look like this: “How was you day?–Pretty good.”
-Instead how about, “Tell me what you loved about your day today?”
+It might look like this: “How was your day?–Pretty good.”
+Instead, how about, “Tell me what you loved about your day today?”
 That will get a much better answer than the first question.
 Then ask, “What did you learn today?”
-If you get a short answer, follow-up with some detail.
+If you get a short answer, follow up with some detail.
 Things like, “What class was that in?” or “How do you think you could use that?”
-Here is what is important: Good parents have the ability to act ignorant and ask questions–to pick the brains of their kids to find out how they are processing things.
+Here is what is essential: Good parents can act ignorant and ask questions–to pick their kids’ brains to find out how they are processing things.

-Second point is that by asking our kids questions we are making a connection with them.
-It may give you some insight into their thinking, or they may branch off into another topic that they may not have shared.
-For sure it will help to connect you with your kids.
-You can share some of your experiences with them, struggles and situations that you had and how you processed them, or how you would do them differently.
+The second point is that by asking our kids questions, we connect with them.
+It may give you some insight into their thinking or branch off into another topic that they may not have shared.
+For sure, it will help to connect you with your kids.
+You can share some of your experiences with them, your struggles and situations, how you processed them, or how you would do them differently.

-Our influence with kids is not always equal, and varies during different times in their development.
-That influence must be developed with kids over time.
-Developing influence with kids starts with casual, low-cost, non-judgmental conversation.
-Conversation that doesn’t put them on guard.
-If you just start asking questions, they will soon wonder what you’re up to, why you feel you need this information.
-Encourage them to share with you frequently and be sure to listen closely.
+Our influence with kids is not always equal and varies during different times in their development.
+Developing influence with kids must be developed with kids over time.
+Growing influence with kids starts with a casual, low-cost, non-judgmental conversation.
+The Conversation doesn’t put them on guard.
+If you start asking questions, they will soon wonder what you’re up to, why you feel you need this information.
+Encourage them to share with you frequently, and be sure to listen closely.
 No distractions or interruptions and certainly no judgmentalism.
 Just good solid listening skills.